pratit989/pratit989/README.md

 - 💬 Ask me about Python, Flutter or any tech related stuff<br>
 - 📫 How to reach me: <a href="mailto:pratittodkar@gmail.com">Email</a><br>
 - 😄 Pronouns: He/His<br>
-- ⚡ Fun fact: I am love philosophy.<br>
+- ⚡ Fun fact: I am in love with philosophy.<br>
 <br>
 <br>